marcm200/mset-component-eq/README.md

 A textual output as above in the log file.

-All coefficients Ai are also stored in indiviudal text files of the name form `__md2_p3_A5.coeff.txt`
+All coefficients Ai are also stored in individual text files of the name form `__md2_p3_A5.coeff.txt`

-Intermediate and final matrices of the Bareiss algorithm are stored as `__md2_p4_k23.matrix` The computation be terminated by simply closing the command window.
+Intermediate and final matrices of the Bareiss algorithm are stored in files named `__md2_p4_k23.matrix` The computation can be terminated by simply closing the command window.
 The last saved matrix should then be deleted as it does not contain valid data.

 ### Implementation